Kent27/docs-emobiq/document/function/Device/deviceManufacturer/deviceManufacturer.md

 ### Result

-When the button is pressed, the infoDialog will appear to show the device ID.
+When the button is pressed, the infoDialog will appear to show the device manufacturer.

 <!-- Explain the output.